ZonyLaw/my-food-order/README.md

 # My Food Order

 This is a restaurant website developed in REACT and rolled out in Netlify.
-The core features allows people to book order from different restaurants which is recorded in the cart and make amendments in the checkout page.
-The live website can be accessed via https://thriving-figolla-76eaaf.netlify.app/
+The core features allows people to book order from different restaurants which is recorded in the cart and amendments can be made in the checkout page.
+Please have a explore of the launched website at https://thriving-figolla-76eaaf.netlify.app/

 The app explores techniques using the following:
 - context hooks,